Mr Freedman - Orthopaedic Surgeon

-Dual Mobility hip replacement can be implanted via the Anterior Approach, but Mr Freedman feels that when using the anterior approach, a dual mobility prosthesis is generally not necessary.
-Anterior Hip Replacements are usually extremely stable without the need to introduce more moving parts.
-However, for patients where Mr Freedman is inclined to use a different surgical approach to the hip (such as a posterior or lateral approach) using a dual mobility design is very useful and often favoured.
+Dual Mobility hip replacement can also be implanted via the Anterior Approach, but when using the anterior approach a dual mobility prosthesis is generally not necessary.
+Anterior Approach Hip Replacements are extremely stable without the need to introduce more moving parts.
+If Mr Freedman is inclined to use a traditional surgical approach to the hip for a particular patient (e.g posterior or lateral approach) using a dual mobility design is useful.
 Mr Freedman is particularly inclined to suggest this option in large patients where the anterior approach may not be preferred but where added stability is required.

 Patients with dysplasia or other unusual anatomy or patients who require revision (i.e re-do) surgery are also usually excellent candidates for Dual Mobility Hip Replacement.

 Frequently Asked Questions (FAQ) regarding Dual Mobility Hip Replacement: